Multi Script

 ---|

-MIDI callback, triggered by every incoming MIDI event |
+MIDI callback, triggered by every incoming MIDI event. |

 Example

-Monitoring various MIDI data
+Monitoring various incoming MIDI messages.

 See Also